nik-base/auto-tfs/README.md

 - Auto Rename on source control on Rename (Known issue - works but throws exception)
 - Add, Checkout and Undo operation can be performed via context menu in Explorer (multiple), Editor and Editor Tile.

-## Features
+## Authorization

 * Authorization process, if needed.
 This is performed by command bar.
-In case of the necessivity, you will be prompted to enter the credentials from your TFS account, where the current file is mapped to.
+If necessary, you will be prompted to enter the credentials for your TFS account, where the current workspace is mapped to.
 Otherwise, a command will be executed silently.

 ## Available commands